 All classrooms have an Interactive Whiteboard (IWB) linked to a class computer.
 Teachers use the IWB as an interactive resource in lessons and the visual images and activities are targeted at focusing and stimulating pupils' interests and engagement.
-Small groups of children complete independent activities that support their learning in all subject areas with a set of Samsung Laptops - 30 in each Key Stage.
-Pupils use a variety of tools such as digital cameras, iPads and iPods to further develop their learning.
+Children are supported in their learning across all curriculum subject areas with a class set of Samsung Laptops and iPads in each Key Stage.

 In computing lessons, pupils cover all the basic skills required in the National Curriculum through creative tasks.
 Pupils are asked to apply their skills in a range of activities and multimedia projects ranging from Year 1-6.
 This integrates all strands of the computing curriculum and provides opportunities for inclusion of all pupils.